shlublu/ShlubluLib/README.md

 * Integrated [**Microsoft Linux Development**](https://devblogs.microsoft.com/cppblog/linux-development-with-c-in-visual-studio/) remote build features
 * [**Doxygen**](https://www.doxygen.nl/) documentation generator

 **Visual Studio is not an absolute prerequisite**.
-The modules codebase compiles under GCC 7.3 or above.
+The modules codebase compiles with GCC 7.3 or above.
 Only makefiles and unit tests are specific to Visual Studio.
 These can be quite easily rewritten for other tools if needed.
+Should you plan to do that please let me know and I'll provide you with the compiler command lines I use for Linux.

-The same way, depending on what you would like to do:
+The same way, depending on what you would like to do, you do not need all of the above:
 * **Microsoft Python - C++ projects debugging support** is optional.
 You can build and use Shlublulib as long as you already have a compatible Python library installed (see below).
-* **Microsoft CppUnitTest** is a built-in of Visual Studio that is used to build the unit tests suite.
-You only need it if you would like to build these tests.
+* **Microsoft CppUnitTest** is only needed it if you would like to build and run the unit tests tests.
-* **Microsoft Linux Development** is also a built-in of Visual Studio.
-You only need it if you would like to remotely build the Linux version of the library.
+* **Microsoft Linux Development for Visual Studio** is only needed if you would like to remotely build the Linux version of the library from the Visual Studio GUI.
-* **Doxygen** is used to generate the documentation that is included to the distribution.
-You only need it if you would like to regenerate or modify it.
+* **Doxygen** is only needed it if you would like to generate a local version of the documentation.

 ### Libraries